Las Vegas Democratic debate draws record viewership

-A new candidate and two nominating contests in the rear-view mirror — the Iowa caucuses and the New Hampshire primary — led to a record-setting audience for Wednesday night's Democratic presidential primary debate, the ninth of the 2020 election cycle.
+A new candidate and two nominating contests in the rear-view mirror — the Iowa caucuses and the New Hampshire primary — led to a record audience for Wednesday night's Democratic presidential debate, the ninth of the 2020 election cycle.

 The debate, held in Las Vegas and aired on NBC, MSNBC and Telemundo, averaged more than 19.6 million viewers, according to a press release from NBC News based on data from the media-tracking company Nielsen.